 - Intel denoise (it does not matter what CPU or GPU we have)

-In the scope of this article, iRender will find out the two most popular names in AI / ML denoising tools: Intel Denoising and OptiX viewport denoising.
+In the scope of this article, iRender will find out the two most popular names in AI / ML denoising tools – the best denoiser in Blender: Intel Denoising and OptiX viewport denoising.

 You can use OptiX denoising for the viewport.
 We activate it in the tab Render Properties ➔ Sampling ➔ Viewport Denoising roll-out.
 Right now the only options are None and OptiX AI-Accelerated.

 Image Source: Blender.org